Earthrise Law Center is the largest

 As one of the organization’s most experienced staff attorneys, Allison leads Earthrise’s climate change campaign and related air and water quality improvement efforts.
 A graduate of Cornell University (B.S.
 1996) and Lewis & Clark Law School (J.D.
 2002), and a former law clerk for U.S. District Court Judge Garr M. King, Allison is admitted to practice in Oregon and the federal district of Oregon, the 9th Circuit Court of Appeals and the U.S. Supreme Court.
 In previous years, Allison expertly led the law school’s Environmental and Animal Law Moot Court teams to national championships.
 In her spare time, Allison enjoys cycling, hiking, and spending time with her husband and young sons.

-Nina is opening Earthrise’s California office in San Francisco this fall where she will expand the clinic’s scope and impact.
-Nina intends to develop a wide range of cases involving water quality, endangered species, air quality, and environmental justice concerns, among others.
+Nina opened Earthrise’s California office in August 2016.
+Based in San Francisco, she is expanding the clinic’s scope and impact though a wide range of cases involving water quality, endangered species, air quality, and environmental justice concerns, among others.
 Before joining Earthrise, Nina was a visiting assistant professor and staff attorney at Golden Gate University’s Environmental Law and Justice Clinic.
 From 2012 to 2015, she was an appellate attorney in the Environment and Natural Resources Division of the U.S. Department of Justice where she litigated numerous cases in the U.S. courts of appeals.
 Nina clerked for the Honorable Henry H. Kennedy and the Honorable Barbara J. Rothstein in the U.S. District Court for District of the Columbia.
 She received a B.S. from Stanford University, a J.D. from Stanford University Law School, and an M.P.A. from Princeton University’s Woodrow Wilson School and is admitted to practice in California.
 In her free time, Nina enjoys exploring the Sierra Nevadas and taquerias of California.

 Professor of Law & Of Counsel